 Share your facts-Tell your story-Ask for other’s paths-Talk tentatively-Encourage testing.

-Now it is time to move to action -Crucial Conversations places emphasis on crystal clear deliverables and who does what by when similar to 4Dx.
-My team will bring the organizational change process together and Crucial Conversations will now be part of my strategy plan in its entirety including my “why” the components in my Influencer Approach and 4Dx plan which also determines who does what by when with clear focus and accountability.
+Now it is time to move to action -Crucial Conversations places emphasis on a crystal clear deliverable and who does what by when, similar to 4Dx.
+My team will bring the organizational change process together and Crucial Conversations will now be part of my strategy plan in its entirety including, connecting-at-the-heart-for-change.

 Grenny, J., Patterson, K., Maxfield, D., McMillan, R., & Switzler, A. (2013).
 Influencer: The new science of leading change: 2nd ed.
 New York: McGraw-Hill Education.